JasonFantl/JasonFantl.github.io/_posts/2026-05-13-Multiple-Access-Protocols.md

 This is classic Bluetooth, and it is not actually a mesh network.
 You can see that it has the same structure as WiFi.
 It does differ from WiFi by exchanging complexity for power efficiency, as we'll see below.

 Whoever initiates the Bluetooth connection is the master device, although the role can be re-negotiated later.
 New nodes can be added by pausing the piconet and having the master send out connection requests, which potential nodes will respond to using random backoff.
-This means for establishing links Pure ALOHA is used by uer request.
+This means establishing links is done using Pure ALOHA initiated by user request.

 For typical communication, Bluetooth devices use very small frames where the master will send a packet to a slave, then the slave can send a packet back.
-The schedule for who to talk to is determined by the master ID and a sequence number, which means all the nodes in the network can deterministically generate the schedule.
-Just like with the cell towers, a schedule removes the possibility of collisions.
-The master can schedule devices however it likes, but commonly it will use round-robin.
+The schedule for who can talk is determined by the master device, which will commonly use round-robin.
 This is the power-intensive component of a Bluetooth network.
+Note that because Bluetooth uses this call-response method, no collisions are possible (except for joining).

 Bluetooth does have one funny feature, where [each frame is sent over a different channel](https://en.wikipedia.org/wiki/Frequency-hopping_spread_spectrum).
-The master chooses one out of 79 channels 1600 times a second, sending out the channel schedule so slaves know what channels to listen on.
+The data will be sent out over one of 79 channels 1600 times a second.
+The schedule for the frequency is determined by the master device ID and the clock.
+New nodes can determine the schedule by listening for the current time and the master ID.
 This is called [frequency-hopping spread spectrum](https://en.wikipedia.org/wiki/Frequency-hopping_spread_spectrum).
 The reason it does this is to avoid interference.
 Bluetooth operates on the same frequencies as WiFi, so your earbuds might be interfering with your WiFi connection.
-But with adaptive frequencies hopping, Bluetooth will monitor each channel and dynamically avoid the noisy ones.
+But with adaptive frequency hopping, Bluetooth will monitor each channel and the master device will dynamically avoid the noisy ones.

-Let's look at a real mesh Medium Access Control protocol.
+Let's look at a real mesh MAC protocol.

+#### Bluetooth Mesh

+Bluetooth introduced a different protocol for mesh networks, called [Bluetooth Mesh](https://www.mdpi.com/1424-8220/18/8/2409).
+Instead of small piconets with master and slave devices, we have an arbitrary number of nodes all talking to each other as equals.
+Bluetooth Mesh runs off the Bluetooth Low Energy (BLE) Link Layer architecture, which we will look at here.

+BLE uses 3 channels (for advertizing mode, which is the primary mode used) and assumes minimal traffic (for example, a message to turn a lightbulb off).
+The protocol is simple: Wait a random amount of time (0-2 milliseconds) and then send the packet on every channel.
+Repeat this a few times (sometimes 3 times, but configurable on each node) to increase the chance that neighboring nodes receive the packet.
+No ACKs, CSMA, or collision avoidance of any kind.

+This repetition is the only attempt to avoid collisions.
+This is sufficient in low-communication networks, but you can imagine how this quickly fails in large networks or for heavy traffic.

 #### Zigbee

 Sensor networks are common in warehouses or smart homes or smart cities, and they also have unique network characteristics.
 [Many protocols](https://www.eecs.northwestern.edu/~peters/references/MACSurveryNaik04.pdf) have been developed for this environment, Zigbee being one commercial example.

 Zigbee uses CSMA/CA, nearly identical to WiFi.
-Sending from one node to another matches the behavior we saw with WiFi, but it differs in that nodes in Zigbee can also send out a broadcast to all neighbors, which unfortunately means it can't tell if there was a collision, as some may have collided while other did not.
+Sending from one node to another matches the behavior we saw with WiFi, but it differs in that nodes in Zigbee can also send out a broadcast to all neighbors, which unfortunately means it can't tell if there was a collision, as some may have collided while others did not.
 This means that we can confirm messages from point-to-point, but not for broadcasts.

-Zigbee also has additional features built on top of the Medium Access Control protocol to allow devices to save energy by putting the device to sleep.
+Zigbee also has additional features built on top of the MAC protocol to allow devices to save energy by putting the device to sleep.
 You can imagine this means that the network is fairly dynamic, with nodes turning on and off fairly consistently.

 And now let's look at an example of a more extreme environment.